 I remember my Dad telling me in our old back garden about 40 years ago to never fire our Air Rifle without a pellet in it.
 So, I never did.
-I didn’t really question it, just bowed to his superior knowledge.
+I didn’t really question it, I just bowed to his superior knowledge.
 Then, when my son started learning how to shoot a few years back I told him exactly the same thing, only for my son to ask me why.
 Why was he not allowed to dry fire our air rifle?
 It was a good question, I told him, before rapidly changing the subject.
-I realised I didn’t actually know why it was apparently so bad.
+I realized I didn’t actually know why it was apparently so bad.
 So I did some investigation and found out the facts and gave him a definitive answer, which I provide you with below.

 If you have a spring-piston or gas-ram airgun then you shouldn’t dry fire it unless the manufacturer’s instructions explicitly say you can do this.
 It is debated online as to how much damage dry firing can cause but the general consensus is that it shouldn’t do it.
 The worst case is that is can cause internal damage to your air rifle, requiring new components.
 The longevity of your gun can also be impacted and wear and tear will be accelerated.
 It is thought that dry firing a PCP airgun is pretty harmless unless air pressure is low.
 As it is a question that is so hotly debated online I do have some further information that may be useful to you.